fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

 `signal dispatcher`_ feature.
 The core modules of pretalx expose signals which you can read about on the next pages.

+.. highlight:: console

-To create a new plugin, create a new python package which must be a valid `Django application`_ and must contain plugin meta-data, as described below.
+To create a new plugin, create a new python package which must be a valid `Django application`_ and must contain plugin metadata, as described below.
 You will need some boilerplate for every plugin to get started.
-To save your time, we created a `cookiecutter`_ template that you can use like this::
+To save you time, we created a `cookiecutter`_ template that you can use like this::

    (env)$ pip install cookiecutter